-2 Off-peak fares are in effect during all other hours on weekdays and all national holidays.
-From Saturday opening through Sunday close, weekend fare applies.
+2 Off-peak fares are in effect during all other hours on weekdays, Saturday and Sunday, and all national holidays.

-3 The Monthly Unlimited Pass, as originally approved in Resolution 2015-67 and updated to include both rail and bus for FY2020, charges customers a monthly rate equal to 36 times a customers self-selected price point for a one-way peak-period rail trip.
-Customers purchasing the Monthly Unlimited Pass will continue to pay a monthly rate equal to 36 times their self-selected one-way peak rail trip, but this trip cost shall be based on FY2020 peak period rail trip pricing.
-For trips that exceed the distance included in the self-selected monthly rate, the difference in fare shall be charged at the FY2021 approved fare rates.
+3 The Monthly Unlimited Pass, as originally approved in Resolution 2015-67 and updated to include both rail and bus for the fiscal FY 2020 period, charges customers a monthly rate equal to 36 times a customers self-selected price point for a one-way peak-period rail trip.
+Customers purchasing the Monthly Unlimited Pass will continue to pay a monthly rate equal to 36 times their self-selected one-way peak rail trip, but this trip cost shall be based on FY 2020 peak period rail trip pricing.
+For trips that exceed the distance included in the self-selected monthly rate, the difference in fare shall be charged at the FY 2021 approved fare rates.
 Said promotional pricing shall remain in effect until otherwise stated.

-4 Metro's portion of the TransitLink Cards on MARC, VRE, and MTA.

-- 5 A \$0.05 surcharge on entry and exit at up to two stations in each jurisdiction in the Compact Transit Zone to fund station-specific capital improvements to Metro facilities at the station(s) where the surcharge is levied may be imposed with further Board approval. - 6 A standard \$0.25 surcharge is applied to all trips paid with cash and cash uploads on-board Metrobuses, including for riders qualifying for senior & disabled fares. - 7 MetroAccess fare is twice the equivalent fixed route SmarTrip® fare based on fastest trip. - 8 Parking fees consist of Metro's base fee plus jurisdiction surcharge, if any.
+- 4 Metro's portion of the TransitLink Cards on MARC, VRE, and MTA. - 5 A \$0.05 surcharge on entry and exit at up to two stations in each jurisdiction in the Compact Transit Zone to fund station-specific capital improvements to Metro facilities at the station(s) where the surcharge is levied may be imposed with further Board approval. - 6 A standard \$0.25 surcharge is applied to all trips paid with cash and cash uploads on-board Metrobuses, including for riders qualifying for senior & disabled fares. - 7 MetroAccess fare is twice the equivalent fixed route SmarTrip® fare based on fastest trip. - 6 Parking fees consist of Metro's base fee plus jurisdiction surcharge, if any.